 At the end of the fall semester, students must follow the check-out process outlined below.
 Failure to do so will result in a \$100 improper check-out fine, in addition to any cleaning, damage or disciplinary fines which may be assessed based upon the condition of the apartment.
-Please follow the guidelines listed below to ensure proper check-out:
+Please follow the guidelines listed below to ensure proper check-out.

-- 1. Sign up for a designated check-out time with a CLM. - 2.
-Thoroughly clean apartments/room, including removing all perishable items from refrigerators, cabinets etc. - 3.
+- 1. Sign up for a designated check-out time with an RA. - 2.
+Thoroughly clean apartments/room, including removing all perishable items from refrigerators, cabinets, etc. - 3.
 All trash must be removed from the apartment/room and appropriately deposited in the dumpsters located outside the complex. - 4.
-Lock all doors and windows and complete any additional chc/roomk-list items requested by Residence Life.

-5. Review the condition of your apartment/room with a Residence Life staff member and confirm it is ready for the break.
+Lock all doors and windows and complete any additional check-out items requested by Residence Life. - 5.
+Review the condition of your apartment/room with a Residence Life staff member and confirm it is ready for the break.

-All residents must be completely moved by 12:00 noon on the day following the last day of final exams.
-Students participating in graduation may remain until noon the following day.
+All residents must be completely moved by noon on the day following the last day of final exams.
+Graduates may remain until noon on the day following graduation.